codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 In my installation, the tool came with two free models by default: `big-pickle` and `grok-code`.
 These models are provided by the OpenCode team.
 They are part of a curated list that includes [other models](https://opencode.ai/docs/zen/#models) from different providers.

 I'm using [Ollama](https://ollama.com/) to run local models.
-I was looking to experiment with the `qwen3-coder` model, which I have great expectations for, given my experience with other models in Qwen series.
+I was eager to experiment with the `qwen3-coder` model, which I have high expectations for, given my experience with other models in the Qwen series.

-With a file named `opencode.json` in my home configuration directory (`~/.config/opencode/`), I configured OpenCode to use Ollama as the provider and `qwen3-coder` as the model.
+With a file named `opencode.json` in my home configuration directory (`~/.config/opencode/`), I configured OpenCode to use Ollama as the provider and `qwen3-coder` as the chosen model.

 ```jsonc
 {